commos/delta/README.md

 - Implicit deltas at your option

   Deltas can assert dissociation (a la dissoc) and up to full value replacement.
 This is a useful feature to save local memory or bandwith but leaves listener services with less information.
-At your option, commos.delta does the necessary extra diffing to restore implicit deltas on the receiving end.
+At your option, commos.delta does the necessary extra diffing to restore implicit deltas on a receiving end.

 commos.delta is compatible with Clojure (v. `1.7.0-RC2`) and ClojureScript (v. `0.0-3308`).